Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures

+Full traffic scenes are especially important when validating the safety and operational efficiency of new air traffic control operations and concepts.
+Developing models that explicitly address these cases is crucial, as aircraft within close proximity influence each other's behavior.
+Thus, repeatedly applying a single trajectory model is not sufficient.
 We fit GMMs for pairs of trajectories and generate multiple trajectories by combining the mean vectors and covariance matrices of the pairwise GMMs.
 This approach allows us to efficiently generate an arbitrary number of trajectories using a single model.
-In addition, we further develop the trajectory model by performing a low-rank approximation for the covariance matrices in GMMs.
-This technique helps avoid feature redundancy and improve robustness of the model.
+Being able to predict and simulate these trajectories has many practical real-world applications.
+For example, a model like the one our work proposes can be used to forecast trajectories in advance or to support scheduling decisions by predicting landing time.
+To help avoid feature redundancy within and improve the robustness of our model, we further develop the trajectory model by performing a low-rank approximation for the covariance matrices in GMMs.